jskulski/tictactoe-in-the-style-of-uncle-bob-colon-i-present-a-ridicously-extensible-implementation/README.md

 Decided to keep log of my monologue while building.
 Created readme.

+### List of Moves vs Array of Arrays

+A year ago, if I was building this, among the first lines would be

+    <?php
+    $board = array(
+        array(null, null, null),
+        array(null, null, null),
+        array(null, null, null)
+    );

+I've been really trying to write my tests first lately and see where it takes me without design decisions.
+I'll say I was pleasantly surprised when I ended with a core concept of a list of moves instead.

+So instead of the stateful

+    public function addMove($x, $y, $player) {
+        $this->board[$x][$y] = $player;
+    }

+I went with

+    public function addMove($x, $y, $player, $moveHistory) { return $this->appendArray(array($x, $y, $player), $moveHistory);
+    }

+where appendArray creates a new array.
+And I did encapsulate $x, $y, $player in a Move concept.
+I never got around (so far) creating a MoveHistory (array of $moves).
+I tried to introduce it once (since the moveFilterer and Referee have 'utility' functions that are more tied to MoveHistories than their owners- like getLastMove()) but it was very difficult to change stuff like

+    /**
+     * @param Move[] $moveHistory
+     */
+    public function dependantOnMoveArray(array $moveHistory) { ... }

+to using an object.
+There are many, many places like this.
+I tried twice so far and have gotten lost both times.
+The benefit is nice, but not needed and I decided to work on other things.

+Regardless, working always with a list of moves is a very nice way to think about the problem and led me to the MoveFilterer, which I'm proud of.
+It's a nice way to work and reminds me of declarative SQL/LINQ.

 ### Decorator pattern

 Last night starting the battleship ruleset, I got stuck playing with coordinates